 This Official Statement contains forward-looking statements within the meaning of Section 27A of the Securities Act and Section 21E of the Securities Exchange Act of 1934, as amended.
 In some cases, you can identify forward-looking statements by terminology such as "may," "will," "should," "could," "would," "expect," "plan," "anticipate," "believe," "estimate," "project," "predict," "intend," "potential," and the negative of such terms or other similar expressions.
-Such forward-looking statements include, among others, statements in this Official Statement under the captions "INVESTMENT CONSIDERATIONS" and "SECURITY AND SOURCE OF REPAYMENT-Anticipated Sufficiency of Revenues" herein.

-The forward-looking statements reflect the Issuer's current expectations and views about future events.
-The forward-looking statements involve known and unknown risks, uncertainties and other factors which may cause the Issuer's actual results, performance or achievements to be materially different from any future results, performance or achievements expressed or implied by the forward-looking statements.
-Given these risks and uncertainties, you should not place undue reliance on the forward-looking statements.

-You should read this Official Statement and the documents that are referenced in this Official Statement completely and with the understanding that the Issuer's actual future results may be materially different from what the Issuer expects.
-The Issuer may not update the forward-looking statements, even though the Issuer's situation may change in the future, unless the Issuer has obligations under the federal securities laws to update and disclose material developments related to previously disclosed information.
+The forward-looking statements reflect the Issuer's current expectations and views about future events, which are subject to change at any time.
+The forward-looking statements involve known and unknown risks, uncertainties and other factors which may cause the Issuer's actual results, performance or achievements to be materially different from any future results, performance or achievements, even though the Issuer's situation may change in the future, except to the extent that the Issuer has obligations under the federal securities laws to update and disclose material developments related to previously disclosed information.
 All of the forward-looking statements are qualified by these cautionary statements.
+See "SECURITY AND SOURCE OF PAYMENT" and "INVESTMENT CONSIDERATIONS" herein.